okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 </dependency>
 ```

 You'll also need to allow access to its health check endpoint.
-Jenkins X will deploy your app behind an Nginx server, so you'll want to turn off forcing HTTPS as well, or you won't be able to reach your app.
+Jenkins X will deploy your app behind a Nginx server, so you'll want to turn off forcing HTTPS as well, or you won't be able to reach your app.
 Modify `holdings-api/src/main/java/com/okta/developer/holdingsapi/SecurityConfiguration.java` to have these changes.

 ```java
 public class SecurityConfiguration extends WebSecurityConfigurerAdapter {